 Study: Reduced Risk of Cancer with WLS

 The research study, reported in the Journal of Obesity Surgery, looked at 13 different analyses of cancer risk and weight loss surgery.
 In total, there were 54,257 patients throughout the 13 studies.
 Some studies were short-term, while others were long-term, up to 23 years after the initial results.
 Researchers compared the data and analyzed it accordingly, finding the link between cancer and obesity.
 They explored whether or not weight loss surgery helps reduce the risk of cancer among obese individuals.

 Results of the Study

-Head researcher Daniela Casagrande from the Universidade Federal does the Rio Grande do Sul in Brazil reported in the journal study, “Bariatric surgery is associated with reduced cancer risk in morbidly obese people.”
+In the journal study, head researcher Daniela Casagrande from the Universidade Federal does the Rio Grande do Sul in Brazil reported, “Bariatric surgery is associated with reduced cancer risk in morbidly obese people.”
 This came after the study that looked at different studies of cancer and weight loss surgery patients.
-The study, which was published in Obesity Surgery, noted that there are many variables to consider with the decreased risk of cancer even after weight loss surgery.
+The study, published in Obesity Surgery, noted many variables to consider with the decreased risk of cancer even after weight loss surgery.

 About Weight Loss Surgery

 Multiple surgical treatment for obesity is available, decreasing your risk for cancer and improving your overall health.
 The most popular type of weight loss surgery and the one that tends to have the best results is gastric bypass.
 This procedure reduces how much you can eat by creating a small pouch in your small intestine where all your food is stored.
 Another weight loss procedure is gastric banding, which produces a small pouch in the upper part of your stomach using a rubber band technique.